FlameHorizon5/celestia-discord-bot/README.md

 # celestia-discord-bot
-Discord bot powered by Celenium API
+Discord bot powered by Celenium API.

-** Warning **: this is a work in progress and currently only for demo purposes, therefore it only makes free, testnet api calls.
+**Warning**: this is a work in progress and currently only for demo purposes, therefore it only makes free, testnet api calls.

 ## Overview